tfulanchan/academy/docs/disclosure/disclosure-51-88.md

 Paragraphs (9) and (10) of this definition are excluded from advice and directions that are professionally provided by a person authorized to do so.

 Cumulative voting: a method of voting to select the board members.
-Each shareholder is Chapter granted voting power in proportion to shares he holds; as he has the right to vote for one candidate or to divide the votes among the candidates he chooses without repeating the votes.
+Each shareholder is granted voting power in proportion to shares he holds; as he has the right to vote for one candidate or to divide the votes among the candidates he chooses without repeating the votes.

 Objectives of the Corporate Governance Regulations: